knope-dev/knope/docs/src/content/docs/reference/bot.md

 ## Enforcing documentation

-The bot keeps an up-to-date check on all pull requests to ensure that they are documented, either with at least one [change file] or with _only_ [conventional][conventional commit] commits.
+The bot keeps an up-to-date check on all pull requests to verify that they're documented, either with at least one [change file] or with _only_ [conventional][conventional commit] commits.

 ### Double-checking documentation

-When a check from Knope Bot passes, the details will include an explanation of _why_ the check passed.
-This allows you to double-check Knope's work.
+When a check from Knope Bot passes, the details will include an explanation of _why_ the check passed so that you can double-check Knope's work.

 :::note